CCExtractor/website/content/public/gsoc/sampleplatform.md

 - Willem Van Iseghem (@canihavesomecoffee on Slack) is a former GSoC student (2014, 2015, 2016) and mentor (2017, 2018, 2019).
 He started the
 project and is the official maintainer.
+- Shivam Jha (@thealphadollar on Slack) is a former GSoC student (2018, 2019), mentor (2020) and is co-maintainer of the platform.